abdelazizgamal/SortingAlgorithm_VibeCode/README.md

 ### Task B3-B5: Benchmarking (Stopwatch, Sequential vs Parallel, API Endpoint)

 **What Copilot Got Right:**
-Stopwatch usage was correct—proper start/stop, TotalMilliseconds conversion, iteration loops.
+Stopwatch usage was correctâ€”proper start/stop, TotalMilliseconds conversion, iteration loops.
 The BenchmarkResult record was well-designed with appropriate fields.
 API endpoint validation (checking array size bounds) was correctly implemented.
 The response DTO structure was sensible (iterations, arraySize, timings for both algorithms).

 **What Needed Manual Correction:**
-Statistical rigor was lacking—the original code ran 50 iterations with no warm-up.
+Statistical rigor was lackingâ€”the original code ran 50 iterations with no warm-up.
 I added: (1) 3-5 warm-up iterations before measurements to stabilize JIT compilation, (2) 100 iterations instead of 50 for better statistical significance, (3) mean/median/stddev calculations instead of just average, (4) multiple array size tests (1K, 10K, 100K, 1M) instead of single size.
 Copilot's benchmark cloned the array but didn't reset it between runs, leading to slightly different data each time; I added a fixed random seed (12345) for reproducibility.
 Error handling was minimal; I added try-catch for OutOfMemoryException and timeout detection.

 **Best Prompt Wording (Initial - Weak):**
 > "Add a benchmarking method using Stopwatch that runs QuickSort and Array.Sort() on the same large array 100 times and prints average time for each."